 All visitors will be given a temperature check before being admitted to the Children’s Museum.

-If a visitor registers a temperature of 100.4, the entire group will not be admitted to the Museum.
+If a visitor registers a temperature of 100.4 or above, the entire group will not be admitted to the Museum.

 If you or a member of your group is sick or experiencing symptoms of COVID before your visit, please contact us so we can reschedule your visit.